Coo-per/Jetson-Bolt-Pro-Mods/README.md

 In the future if time permits, would like to add a Jetson Bolt Pro speedometer which includes Adjustable speed on the fly, 1-click headlight on/off, Temperature, Voltage, Current, ODO, Ride Time display.
 If you would like to help with that project please help me find the messages from the rx pin! :D

 The Speedhack is detailed below.

+// Credit and thanks goes to NTWM420 on reddit for letting me meet up with them and tinker
+// with their original Jetson bluetooth module.
+// He is a nice guy that just wants to help everyone that owns this bike.

 @@@@@@@@@@@@@@@@@@@@ Disclaimer! @@@@@@@@@@@@@@@@@@@@